Gmsh/Elmer export¶

 simulation.sh is a shell script for running all simulations at once.
 The simulations are executed by running the .sh file in the output folder (here waveguides_sim_elmer).

-- Parallelization of the FEM computations has two levels:
+- Parallelization of the FEM computations has three levels:

-dependent processes that are computing the same simulation and need to communicate with the others doing the same thing.
+.dependent processes that are computing the same simulation and need to communicate with the others doing the same thing.
+This level of parallelism is handled by MPI.
+Number of dependent processes per independent process or simulation can be controlled by setting

 .

-For example in waveguides_sim_compare.py defining the following will use two parallel workers for independent computations:
+waveguides_sim_compare.py defining the following will use two parallel workers for independent computation, with the number of

 workflow = {